The Night Curse of Reatrei: Screenings

 Variety Skyline Media, a leading Vietnamese studio, bring The Night Curse of Reatrie to Marché du film 2024 with a string of sales on its local and Southeast Asian film sales slate.
 Since appearing at FilMart in Hong Kong in March, Skyline has licensed the Cambodian horror title The Night Curse of Reatrei to Taiwan's Cai Chang International and to Exponenta Film for the Commonwealth of Independent States.

 The Night Curse of Reatrei was released in Myanmar, Taiwan, Timor Leste, Indonesia, Russia, Uzbekistan, Tajikistan, Kyrgyzstan, Belarus and Kazakhstan.

 The Night Curse of Reatrie was included as part of "Scary Worlds" at the 13th Cambodia International Film Festival.

 The film was selected as the Cambodian entry for the "Golden Rumdul Award" at the 2nd Cambodia Asian Film Festival, and made the July shortlist (CAFF).

 The film has an official selection at the 10th Cambodia Town Film Festival (CTFF), Cambodia Town, Long Beach, California.

 The film was presented at Asian Contents & Film Market (ACFM) 2024 in South Korea.

 The film has an official selection at the 11th Blue Chair Film Festival 2024 in Luang Prabang, Laos.

+The film has secured a spot on the March shortlist for the main competition at the 2nd Asian Art Film Festival in Macau, having been officially selected as Cambodia’s entry for the prestigious Golden Petrel Awards.